FREQUENTLY ASKED QUESTIONS: FAMILY LAW

-If you have a family law matter and need legal representation, it is best to hire an Orange County family law attorney who meets or exceeds the qualifications necessary to represent you.
+If you have a family law matter and need legal representation, it is best to hire an Orange County family law attorney who meets or exceeds the qualifications necessary to represent you, as well as offers free consultation.
 I am a board-certified family law lawyer who is certified as a family law specialist by the California State Bar.
 I have the experience, skill and knowledge needed to provide you with effective legal counsel in family courts.
-For 20 years, I have committed myself to this area of law and I believe that when you retain my services that you will be extremely satisfied with your case results.
+For 25 years, I have committed myself to this area of law and I believe that when you retain my services that you will be extremely satisfied with your case results.
 Please contact my firm today to schedule a free case consultation to discuss you case in further detail.

 I am a certified family law specialist who can offer experienced counsel in virtually any area related to family law.
 I represent clients throughout the Orange County area in such cases as child custody, child support, divorce, collaborative law, domestic violence, post-judgment modification, property division, restraining orders, and spousal support.